 Billy Bush and the New Ethics of Entertainment Journalism

-The fall of the 'Today' co-host doesn't just mean a blip in his career; it means the end of a certain kind of journalism.
+The fall of the 'Today' co-host means the end of a certain kind of journalism.

 Fifteen years ago, an ambitious young reporter had finally reached the big time.
 He didn’t have much experience in journalism; he’d DJ’ed for a couple of radio programs and briefly hosted a primetime game show, NBC’s Let’s Make a Deal, before segueing to a job as East Coast correspondent for one of TV’s nightly entertainment newscasts.

-He probably believed, as so many others did at the time — and maybe still do — that entertainment news wasn’t real news.
-It was a thin, gauzy fabric spun out of whispers and half-truths and hot air, with its own magical equation: information + entertainment = infotainment.
+He probably believed, as so many others did — and maybe still do — that entertainment news wasn’t real news.
+It was a thin, gauzy fabric spun out of whispers and hot air, with its own magical equation: information + entertainment = infotainment.

-In the universe defined by that equation, the rules were more relaxed, weren’t they?
+In the universe defined by that equation, the rules were more relaxed.
 That kind of journalism was largely about cuddling up to the stars, and occasionally skewering them.
 Real reporting, and by extension real journalistic ethics, had little to do with it.

-Old journalists’ chestnuts such as “follow the money” and “speak truth to power” and “comfort the afflicted and afflict the comfortable” — those things didn’t apply here.
-Why would they when a chat with Brad Pitt or a studio visit with George Clooney mattered far more to ratings than the sort of scoop that ends in -gate?
+Old journalists’ chestnuts — “follow the money,” “speak truth to power” and “comfort the afflicted and afflict the comfortable” — didn’t apply here.
+Why would they, when a chat with Brad Pitt or a studio visit with George Clooney mattered far more to ratings than the sort of scoop that ends in -gate?

 This was the thinking that permeated much of the entertainment news business in 2005, when the newly promoted co-host of Access Hollywood sat down with one of the most powerful men in New York.
 His job was to make the man his friend, not peel off thick layers of encrusted hypocrisy.

-In the demilitarized zone that existed between journalism and publicity, where the reporter was a permanent sentry, he was about to interview a field marshal, and the last thing he wanted to do was strip off his epaulets.
+In the demilitarized zone that existed between journalism and publicity, where the reporter was on permanent sentry, he was about to interview a field marshal, and the last thing he wanted was to strip him of his epaulets.